-Wireless storage devices come in all kinds of hardware and software formats.
-Storing your picture, music, videos, or any files wireless can be done in few different ways.
+Storing pictures, music, videos, or any files wirelessly can be done in few different ways.

-Some are more static devices not meant to be moved much and others are portable giving the user on-the-go functionality.
+Some are more static devices not meant to be moved about much while others are portable giving a user on-the-go functionality.

 Wireless hard drives are a good option for home use or even for those who need mobility.